 Research carried out in 2016 by NFB Business & Skills has highlighted that CSR is often misunderstood amongst many construction business and that due to time, money, and resource, they can lack the skills to implement CSR activities, gather information, and report on their CSR performance.
-With this in mind, we successfully secured funding from the Construction Industry Training Board (CITB) to work with construction companies to help them, understand, embed, and implement CSR across their organisation.
-Although this funded programme has come to and end, CSR support is still available no matter what your organisation's current position on CSR.
+With this in mind, we successfully secured funding from the Construction Industry Training Board (CITB) to work with construction companies to help them, understand, embed, and implement CSR across their organisations.
+Although this funded programme has come to an end, CSR and social value training support is still available no matter what your organisation's current position on CSR.

 - Understanding CSR in construction

 - Social Value Act 2013 & Modern Slavery Act 2016